openware/peatio/README.md

 2. Build the images: `make build`
 3. Run the application: `make run`

-This setup use a load balance configured with the following hosts to install in `/etc/hosts`:
+This setup uses a load balance configured with the following hosts to install in `/etc/hosts`:

 ```
 0.0.0.0 api.wb.local